tantsandras/mm/content/podcastEpisodesFolder/the-bride-of-christ.md

-  person and he came in being like yeah we're gonna all of us are going to heaven you all are chosen Asa is the bride of christ this is like the reckoning history as we know it ends here
+  person and he came in being like yeah we're gonna all of us are going to heaven you all are chosen Åsa is the bride of christ this is like the reckoning history as we know it ends here